opral/monorepo/rfcs/001-core-architecture.md

 ##### Cons

 - Adoption is severely limited.
-- Different SDKs exist because a "one size fits all" solution likely does not work.
+- Different libraries exist because a "one size fits all" solution likely does not work.

 ### Dev tools

-Using an SDK does not relieve developers from two extremely time-consuming and ever-repeating tasks:
+Using a library does not relieve developers from two extremely time-consuming and ever-repeating tasks:

 1. Extracting hard-coded strings.